katvio/kms-eks-eth-signer/docs/SUBMISSION_REPORT.md

 The documentation for running Nitro Enclaves on EKS is pretty sparse.
 Most examples assume you're running on plain EC2 instances. which is something i've done in the past for [this project](https://github.com/katvio/acra-enclave).
 The resource requirements (hugepages, CPU allocation) add significant operational complexity.

 I know it is possible, just have to spend a bit o$more time on it.
-This part is the one that is the most interesting to me.
+I find this part really interesting and exciting.

 Enven though there is a limitation:
 *"Due to Amazon restrictions, each EC2 machine can only run a single enclave at a time.
 This is enforced by topologySpreadConstraints in the Deployment."*

+-> I will try using [Anjura.io](https://docs.anjuna.io/latest/nitro/latest/getting_started/kubernetes_tools/nitro_eks_overview.html) instead of of the Enclaver tool.

 ## What I'd Do Next